Marco Rubio: Political positions

 Rubio supports setting corporate taxes at 25%, reforming the tax code, and capping economic regulations, and proposes to increase the social security retirement age based on longer life expectancy.
 He supports expanding public charter schools, opposes Common Core State Standards, and advocates closing the federal Department of Education.

-Rubio supported the 2003 invasion of Iraq and military intervention in Libya.
+Rubio's foreign policy approach has been described as "interventionist" and "hawkish".
+He supported the 2003 invasion of Iraq and military intervention in Libya.
 Rubio voiced support for a Saudi Arabian-led intervention in Yemen against Houthi rebels.
-Regarding Iran, he supports tough sanctions, and scrapping the recent nuclear deal; on the Islamic State, he favors aiding local Sunni forces in Iraq and Syria.
-Rubio says that, because background checks cannot be done under present circumstances, the United States cannot accept more Syrian refugees.
-He supports working with allies to set up no-fly zones in Syria to protect civilians from Bashar al-Assad.
+Regarding Iran, he supports tough sanctions, and scrapping the nuclear deal with Iran; regarding the Islamic State, he favors aiding local Sunni forces in Iraq and Syria.
+In November 2015, after the Paris terrorist attacks, Rubio said that, because background checks could not be done, the U.S. should accept no more Syrian refugees.
+He supported working with allies to set up no-fly zones in Syria to protect civilians from Bashar al-Assad.
 He favors collection of bulk metadata for purposes of national security.
 He has said that gun control laws consistently fail to achieve their purpose.
 He is supportive of the Trans Pacific Partnership, saying that the U.S. risks being excluded from global trade unless it is more open to trade.
-He is wary of China regarding national security and human rights, and wants to boost the U.S. military presence in that region but hopes for greater economic growth as a result of trading with that country.
-He also believes the U.S. should support democracy, freedom, and true autonomy of the people of Hong Kong.
 On capital punishment, Rubio favors streamlining the appeals process.

+Rubio is very hawkish in regard to China and the Chinese Communist Party (CCP), and has been called one of the U.S. Congress's most hawkish members on China.
+Rubio believes that without a major effort to defeat China, the world is headed to "a new dark age of exploitation, conquest, and totalitarianism".
+He believes the U.S. should support democracy, freedom, and autonomy for Hong Kong.
+On August 28, 2018, Rubio and 16 other members of Congress urged the U.S. to impose sanctions under the Global Magnitsky Act against Chinese officials responsible for human rights abuses against the Uyghur Muslim minority in Xinjiang.
+China sanctioned him in 2020 and banned him from traveling to the country for his support for Hong Kong's democracy movement.
+Rubio also strongly supports Taiwan and its independence.
+He condemned holding the 2022 Winter Olympics in China due to its "evil, genocidal regime", saying that he would "work to ensure that the Olympics are never hosted in the People's Republic of China again".
+In 2022, he introduced the Chinese Communist Party Visa Ban Act, which would effectively prohibit any member of the CCP from visiting the United States.
+In March 2023, he voiced support for revoking China's permanent normal trade relations status.